vix993/vix993/README.md

 ### Hello Universe!

 My name is Victor, I'm Brazilian and I lived in the UK most of my life.
-I am currently a Software Engineering student at [Ecole 42 Sao Paulo](https://www.42sp.org.br/)
+I am a Software Engineer, honing my skills as a student at [Ecole 42 Sao Paulo](https://www.42sp.org.br/).

 I like to define myself as a creative person, with a very deep connection to the arts and I am motivated to provide solutions for creators.